wistia/wistia-open-docs/_posts/stats-api.md

-received_at | The date and time that the event happened. visitor_key | The id of the visitor, which can be used to retrieve further information about them. embed_url | The URL of the page where the video was viewed. client_kbps | The user's connection speed while downloading the video. percent_viewed | How much of the video was watched during this session (0 to 100). ip | The viewer's IP address. org | The organization that the IP address belongs to.
+received_at | The date and time that the event happened. visitor_key | The id of the visitor, which can be used to retrieve further information about them. embed_url | The URL of the page where the video was viewed. percent_viewed | How much of the video was watched during this session (0 to 100). ip | The viewer's IP address. org | The organization that the IP address belongs to.